open-campaign-logger/generator-library/GeneratorGuide.md

 ## Weighing Values

-If you want some table entries to be more common than others, you can specify the *multiplicity* property (`m`) to it.
+If you want some table entries to be more common than others, one way to do that is to add more entries for the more common result.
+For example, a generator randomizing the fingers of a hand could look like the following:

-This example defines an entry that appears thee times more likely than unweighed values:

 				{
-          "m": 3,
-          "v": "three times as common entry"
+					"name": "finger",
+					"entries": [
+						"thumb",
+						"finger",
+						"finger",
+						"finger",
+						"finger"
+					]
 				},

+But the same effect can be achieved with a handier method (sorry!).
+The  *multiplicity* property (`m`) defines a value specifying how many times more likely that entry will be selected, when compared to an ordinary single entry.
+The above finger example could be written like this:

+				{
+					"name": "finger",
+					"entries": [
+						"thumb",
+						{
+		          "m": 4,
+		          "v": "finger"
+		        },
+					]
+				},

-The "m" property causes this entry to appear three times as often as an ordinary entry.
-The "v" property contains the output produced by that entry.
+The `"m"` property causes this entry to appear four times as often as an ordinary entry.
+The `"v"` property contains the output produced by that entry.

+## Random Number Generation

+The `dice:` function allows you to simulate dice rolls - even for dice for which there is no physical die available.
+The following dice call would produce results between 13 and 31:

+    {dice:3d7+10}

+Note that only one modifier (such as the `+10` in the above example) is supported.
+The modifier can only be a plus (`+`) or minus (`-`) operation, not for example multiplier (~~*~~) or another die roll.

 ## Variables